akirak/nix-playwright-mcp/README.md

 ## Technical Details
 Because `playwright run-server` is limited in terms of options, this project provides a custom server executable which wraps the Playwright API.

+Dependencies are regularly updated by Renovate. `playwright-core` package for the Playwright server is updated using a maintenance script (`update.bash`), to match the requirement of the MCP server.
+When the npm lock file is changed, the maintainer manually merges the PR, because Renovate Bot doesn't automatically merge PRs that have been committed further by other parties.
 ## Credits
 To initially make Playwright run on NixOS, I followed [a thread on the NixOS Discourse](https://discourse.nixos.org/t/running-playwright-tests/25655/).
 The